sphoorthy24/Sprout-Store/README.md

 phpMyAdmin: The relational database is managed using phpMyAdmin, which provides an easy-to-use interface for database administration.

-User Interface: We have crafted an intuitive, user-friendly interface to enhance the shopping experience, resulting in a 9.82% boost in user satisfaction.
+User Interface: We have crafted an intuitive, user-friendly interface to enhance the shopping experience

 SQL Queries: SQL queries have been implemented for efficient data retrieval and management, ensuring that the website operates smoothly.